khanasif1/demo-microsoft-agent-framework/_src/README.md

 ---

-**That's it!** Choose your authentication method, pick a sample, and start building AI agents.
+**That's it!** Choose Codespaces for instant setup or local development for offline work.
+Start building AI agents today!